Redesigned a wholesale product page from shop-floor research

 e-Sampling for the first buy from an unknown brand

-A compact pack component read cleanly for footwear but broke for sarees, so it wasn't scalable.
-Pack-type filtering on the PLP depends on pack types being tagged upstream in the catalogue layer, so we designed the PDP ready for it and let the filter wait on another team's timeline.
+A compact pack card worked beautifully for shoes and fell apart for sarees, so it went.
+Filtering by pack type on the listing page needed pack data tagged upstream by another team, so we designed the page ready for it and let the filter wait on their timeline.

 Shipped to 8.8 lakh merchants

-The attributable proof is the usability testing on the redesigned PDP: merchants could read and compare pack composition from the collapsed cards alone, without expanding a single one.
-The two jobs the card had to do, scan to shortlist and expand to commit, both held up.
+In usability testing on the new page, merchants read and compared what's inside a pack from the collapsed cards alone, without expanding one.
+Both jobs the card had to do, scanning and studying, held up.

 What I'd do differently

-Settle the pack language with retailers before locking the components: the UI ended up explaining what the data structure should have named.
+Agree the pack language with retailers before locking the components.
+We spent the project explaining names the data model chose.